UofSC-Fall-2021-Math-738-001/jekyll/about.md

 - Organize and save electronic files;

-- Check and use the Microsoft Teams site daily;
+- Check and use the course, Zulip, and Microsoft Teams sites daily;

 - Download and upload documents;